slaghuis/navigation_lite/README.md

-# navigation_lite
+# Navigation Lite
 A lightweight Navigation stack for the drone, aimed at full 3D navigation.
+Built of the architecture ofr the Navigation2 stack.
+I developed this one to learn how to.
+Much of this code can be used to build plugins for the Navigation2 stack.
+The big deviation comes in with the incorporation of the Map Server in the stack.
+This passes a UFOMap specific message type to send the map.

 ## Navigation Server
 Main interface waiting for messages to fly frompoint A to point B.  This uses a Behviour Tree to achieve the mission.